 This tour showcases two fully restored bomber aircraft: a B-24 Liberator and B-17 Flying Fortress.
 The newest addition to the Wings of Freedom Tour is a WWII P-51D Mustang dual-control fighter aircraft.

 The Foundation’s 1944 vintage Consolidated B-24J Liberator is painted as “Witchcraft”, an 8th AF bomber that flew a record 130 missions over Europe as part of the 467 th BG.
-The Boeing B-17G Flying Fortress flies as “Nine-O-Nine”, an 8 th Air Force, 91 st BG heavy bomber.
+The Boeing B-17G Flying Fortress flew as “Nine-O-Nine”, an 8 th Air Force, 91 st BG heavy bomber until an accident in October, 2019.
 The B-17 was the companion of the B-24 in thousands of wartime, bombing, and reconnaissance missions.
 Together they were the backbone of the daylight strategic bombing campaign of WWII.
 Joining the bombers is a TF-51D Mustang escort fighter “Toulouse Nuts”.
 The P-51 was affectionately nicknamed by the bomber crews as their “Little Friends”.
 The P-51 Mustang and the pilots who flew them saved countless lives in the skies and on the ground, and helped turn the tide of WWII.
 The P-51 is arguably the finest fighter aircraft in the history of aviation.

 The Wings of Freedom Tour